 - Driver's License/State ID # - Some states required driver's license information as a measure to prevent identity theft.
 Please see: State Agency Driver's License and State ID Expectations for more information.

-- Driver's License State
+- Driver's License State - The state indicated on the driver's license.

 - Issue Date - The issue date as it appears on the driver's license/state ID.